-Impairment losses on goodwill and intangible assets are recorded as "Other operating expenses" in the consolidated statement of profit or loss.
-Major impairment losses on goodwill and intangible assets in the current fiscal year are as described in "Notes to Consolidated Statement of Profit and Loss".
+Impairment losses on goodwill and intangible assets are recorded as "Other operating expenses" in the consolidated statements of profit or loss.
+Major impairment losses on goodwill and intangible assets in the current fiscal year are as described in "Notes to Consolidated Statements of Profit or Loss."